hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 keep in mind that your application's performance will gradually degrade.
 That does not always have to be a problem.
 If the accumulation is not too fast, the performance penalty may be something that you don't need to worry about for the lifespan of most applications.

-### Use diagnostic tools
-Databases usually have a way to show you how they decided to execute your query, i.e. display the query plan.
-Studying it can show you what the bottlenecks are.
-When I am optimizing a query, it is usually a back and forth between checking the plan and tweaking the query.
-I think execution plan visualizers are of great help here.
-While I might struggle to find the source of issues in the textual plan, it is often clear from the first look at the picture.
-Some database providers embed visualizers to their service, but there are also free versions, e.g. for Postgres.

-Use visualizers if available.
-e.g. EXPLAIN in postgres

 ### WHERE to start
 Start by fiddling with the `WHERE` clause.
 The biggest improvements in query performance I have ever seen resulted from, often small, changes to filtering clause.